sourcebroker/hugo-cms-theme/README.rst

 - **Content elements can be disabled/enabled (draft)**

   There is support for enable/disable single content element.
 In TYPO3 there is "hidden" field for that.
-Here the field for that in data of content element is "draft" (which is analogy for "draft" from front matter of page in HUGO)
+Here the field for that in data of content element is "draft" (which is analogy for "draft" from front matter of page in Hugo)

 - **Content elements can be disabled/enabled according to date (publishDate, expireDate)**